Idiot Savants (game show)

-Idiot Savants was an American television game show on the MTV network which ran from December 9, 1996, to April 25, 1997.
+Idiot Savants is an American television game show on the MTV network which ran from December 9, 1996, to April 25, 1997.
 It was created by Michael Dugan and Chris Kreski, directed by Steve Paley, and hosted by comedian Greg Fitzsimmons.

-The show's title refers to a label historically directed toward autistic people with savant syndrome.
+The show's title is a reference to savant syndrome.

 Format

 Four contestants competed through an entire week of shows (Monday through Friday), answering questions in a variety of categories.
 In each of the first four shows of the week, contestants were eliminated one by one, and the day's top scorer played a bonus round for a prize.
 However, all four contestants returned to start each new episode, and each contestant's scores from the Monday through Thursday episodes were added together to create a total that served as his/her starting point for Friday's game.
 The contestant who had the highest total at the end of the Friday episode won the week's grand prize, usually a vacation or a car.

 Before appearing on the show, each contestant chose a specific topic in which he/she was particularly knowledgeable as his/her "savant category."
 These categories covered a broad range of fields such as entertainment, academics, and popular culture.

-Many of the questions were asked (or performed) by the "savant contestants", a group of actors who acted out comical sketches that led to the questions.
+Many of the questions were asked (or performed) by the "Savant Players", a group of actors who presented comical sketches that led to the questions.
 Many of these actors were also writers on the show, including senior writer Tom Cohen, along with Jason Nash, Paul Kozlowski, Eric Friedman, and Shonda Farr.